Niranjan-Pawar-07/TSEC_2025_CBC_Blockchain/README.md

 ## Solution

-Indian Trade Hub provides a Consortium Blockchain-based solution that addresses these inefficiencies through:
+Trade Hub provides a Consortium Blockchain-based solution that addresses these inefficiencies through:

 ### Key Functionalities